kragen/derctuo/markdown/hierarchical-state-space-learning.md

-(Probably none of this is new and all of it is obvious to those who study such things, but I'm just beginning to learn about the area.)
+(Probably none of this is new and all of it is obvious to those who study such things, but I’m just beginning to learn about the area.)

 Suppose you can observe a time-varying set of inputs or stimuli to some system, like a stirred vat of reagents or a circuit or a vibrating string, and a corresponding time-varying set of outputs.
-How would you go about automatically "learning" the behavior of the system?
+How would you go about automatically “learning” the behavior of the system?

-If you suppose that the system is approximately linear and time-invariant, then the output vector *y<sub>t</sub>* is given by some direct-coupling matrix *D* multiplied by the input *u<sub>t</sub>* plus some output matrix *C* multiplied by the system's internal state *x<sub>t</sub>*: *y<sub>t</sub>* = *Du<sub>t</sub>* + *Cx<sub>t</sub>*.
+If you suppose that the system is approximately linear and time-invariant, then the output vector *y<sub>t</sub>* is given by some direct-coupling matrix *D* multiplied by the input *u<sub>t</sub>* plus some output matrix *C* multiplied by the system’s internal state *x<sub>t</sub>*: *y<sub>t</sub>* = *Du<sub>t</sub>* + *Cx<sub>t</sub>*.
 Unfortunately we cannot observe *x<sub>t</sub>* directly, and we may not even know what its dimensionality is, and it